Welcome to Art at Philadelphia!

 —Always do your best

-Grades will be based on the standards and objectives for a project and delivered in several different formats.
+All grades are either pass or fail.
+Grades will be based on the standards and objectives for a project and delivered as verbal and written feedback.

 Comments and Feedback on Projects